jasmine/jasmine/GOALS_2.0.md

   * inherit is only for PrettyPrinter now
   * formatException is used only inside Env/spec
   * htmlEscape is for messages in matchers - should this be HTML at all?
-* Matchers improvements
-  * unit testable DONE
-  * better equality (from Underscore) DONE
-  * refactor equals function so that it just loops & recurses over a list of fns (custom and built-in) - 2.1?
-  * addCustomMatchers doesn't explode stack
 * Pretty printing
   * move away from pretty printer and to a JSON.stringify implementation?
   * jasmineToString vs. custom toString ?